Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 Unlike the previously discussed ASUS RTX 3080 ROG Strix OC, this card doesn’t have a physical BIOS switch option.
 This might not be necessary, as the cards with this option perform pretty much the same regardless of the switch.

-The fan noise and heating department did show improvements, but that was about all.
+The fan noise and thermal department did show improvements, but that was about all.
 However, if you have proper case ventilation, you shouldn’t be too concerned about this.

 Our Thoughts

 Firstly, we have to talk about the quietness of this card.
-Among the third-party RTX 3080 cards, which are generally already pretty quiet, the Gaming X Trio is noticeably the quietest.
-It doesn’t increase RPM until necessary, and, as a result, the fans are nearly silent and can only be heard when you press your ear to the case.
+Among the third-party RTX 3080 cards, which are generally already pretty hushed, the Gaming X Trio is noticeably the quietest.
+It doesn’t increase RPM until necessary, and, as a result, the fans are nearly inaudible and can only be heard when you press your ear to the case.

-The additional 8-pin connector can provide the Gaming X Trio with a solid power boost which translates nicely into a performance boost.
-The 1815Mhz boost clock is a solid improvement from MSRP cards, and the numbers support this.
+The additional 8-pin connector can provide the Gaming X Trio with a substantial power boost which translates nicely into a performance boost.
+The 1815Mhz boost clock is a significant improvement from MSRP cards, and the numbers support this.

 Compared to the FE card, the Gaming X Trio is able to provide anywhere between 2-4% more frames.
 Although this number might not seem significant, when you consider that, in theory, these cards are supposed to perform equally, you get a much clearer picture.